 - Maintain Active Status with Texas PTA. (see requirements above)

-- Report all members and remit all state/national dues to Texas PTA each year.
+- Report all additional members and remit all state/national dues to Texas PTA each year.

-- Submit to Texas PTA the name and contact information for each board member within 15 days of election or appointment.
+- Submit to Texas PTA the name and contact information for all additional executive board members within 15 days of election or appointment.

 - Review Local PTA bylaws (and standing rules, if applicable) every three years and submit to Texas PTA for approval.